dkovacevic/holdem/README.md

 First you need to enable this bot for your Team.
 - In Team Settings navigate to _Services_ tab then add the following code:
 `59d7abe5-3850-4b34-8fe5-0bcd4bfad4e6:1729cc5f-b229-4f5c-8bd7-d68024c75e01`
-- In Wire app open a conversation with exas Hold'em bot or add it into an existing one.
+- In Wire app open a conversation with Texas Hold'em bot or add it into an existing one.
 Have fun!

 ## How to add more players?
 Add more participants to _Texas Hold'em_ conversation